timoxley/cruft/Readme.md

 You'll be surprised how much cruft there is in your codebase.
 Try it and see!

+## Identifying Cruft

+`cruft` uses [visionmedia/mdconf](https://github.com/visionmedia/mdconf) to get a list of patterns to match, extracted straight from this readme.
+If you find a package that has additional cruft, or mistakenly identified cruft, submit a pull request to update this readme!

 ## Default Cruft

 By default, the following content will be removed.
 This is potentially dangerous.

 - example
 - examples